EddyLuten/bhreia.com/docs/adventures/blue-skies/index.md

   - Rivoni Springs
   - Taïni
 - Wiki pages for:
-  - [ ] Captain Thomas Wake, who will give them a ride to Rivoni
+  - Captain Thomas Wake, who will give them a ride to Rivoni
-  - [ ] Rivoni and Rivoni Springs
-  - [ ] Taïni
+  - Taïni